ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     This only applies when warpx.do_electrostatic = labframe.

 * ``warpx.self_fields_verbosity`` (`integer`, default: 2)
-    The vebosity used for MLMG solver for space-charge fields calculation.
+    The verbosity used for MLMG solver for space-charge fields calculation.
 Currently MLMG solver looks for verbosity levels from 0-5.
 A higher number results in more verbose output.